Looking for accommodation in Cheddar? See the accommodation listings.

 Cheddar Garden Centre – a popular destination for gardeners, with indoor shopping and café

 Cheddar Gorge and Caves 01934 742343.

-Gough’s Cave, Cox’s Cave, the Crystal Quest, Jacob’s Ladder, the Clifftop Walk, “Cheddar Man and the Cannibals” exhibition and the open-top bus ride through the gorge.
-Everything on the right (south side) as you walk up the Gorge is part of the Longleat Estate, as are the Gorge car parks, the derelict Cox’s Mill, the “Cannibals” exhibition building, the listed Mark Hole Cottage and the shops around the crazy golf in Queens Row.
+Everything on the right (south side) as you walk up the Gorge is part of the Longleat Estate, as are the Gorge car parks, the museum building, and the shops around the crazy golf in Queens Row.
 The land in the gorge on the north side is owned by the National Trust.

 Did you know that Cheddar has more shops and cafes other than the ones in the lower Gorge?
-Leaving the car park by the Riverside Inn, turn LEFT (south) and walk for about five minutes, follow the main road round a bend to the right and you will see the Market Cross ahead, plus many other businesses, supermarket, pharmacy, banks etc.
+Leaving the car park by the Riverside Inn, turn LEFT (south) and walk for about five minutes, follow the main road round a bend to the right and you will see the Market Cross ahead, plus many other businesses, supermarket, post office etc.